 Catwalk_1

-Walk the famous Catwalk — a narrow, curving canyon where miners from the late 1800s laid a waterpipe stretching some 2 miles to an old mining operation.
+Walk the famous Catwalk — a narrow, curving canyon where miners from the late 1800s laid a waterpipe stretching some two miles to an old mining operation.
 A beautiful mile hike takes you through a wooded canyon with cascading waterfalls and giant boulders.
-A wonderful New Mexico wilderness adventure.
+Enjoy a wonderful New Mexico wilderness adventure.